moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_bi_tools/powerbi/excel/index.md

 ### **Step 2: Use the Analyze in Excel Feature**

-Once the extension is installed, a new tab labeled "Analyze in Excel" will appear in Power BI Desktop.
+Once the extension is installed, a new tab labeled 'Analyze in Excel' will appear in Power BI Desktop.

 ![Untitled](/learn/dp_consumer_learn_track/integrate_bi_tools/powerbi/excel/Untitled.png)

 ### **Step 3: Export to Excel**

-Click on the "Analyze in Excel" tab.
+Click on the 'Analyze in Excel tab.
 This action will open Excel and establish a connection to the Power BI dataset or report.

 ![powerbi.png](/learn/dp_consumer_learn_track/integrate_bi_tools/powerbi/excel/powerbi.png)